-The nine nominees for director who receive the most votes will be elected.

-The affirmative vote of a majority of the votes present and entitled to vote at the Annual Meeting is required for the proposal to ratify the selection of KPMG as CVR Energy's independent registered public accounting firm for 2013 to be approved.

-The affirmative vote of a majority of the votes present and entitled to vote at the Annual Meeting is required to approve the Say-on-Pay proposal.
+Proposal 1: Elect Nine Directors The nine nominees for director who receive the most votes will be elected.
+Proposal 2: Ratify Selection of Independent Auditors The affirmative vote of a majority of the votes present and entitled to vote at the Annual Meeting is required for the proposal to ratify the selection of KPMG as CVR Energy's independent registered public accounting firm for 2013 to be approved.
+Proposal 3: Non-binding, Advisory Vote on Named Executive Officer Compensation ("Say-on-Pay") The affirmative vote of a majority of the votes present and entitled to vote at the Annual Meeting is required to approve the Say-on-Pay proposal.
 If you abstain from voting, it has the same effect as if you voted "against" the proposal.
-However, the vote is non-binding and CVR Energy will not be required to take any action as a result of the outcome of the vote.
+However, the vote is non- binding and CVR Energy will not be required to take any action as a result of the outcome of the vote.